stablekernel/aqueduct/_posts/db/2016-06-23-serialization.md

 // userMap == outUserMap
 ```

-Note that serialization and deserialization are encoding agnostic.
-Data typically enters an application as JSON in an HTTP request body.
-From there, it is decoded into Dart objects like `Map`, `String` and `List`.
-It is only once the data is in this format that it can be deserialized into a managed object.
-Thus, managed objects don't understand what an intermediary format like JSON is.
-Likewise, serializing a managed object produces data that can be encoded into JSON, but it does not create the JSON itself.
-It is up to the mechanism that is generating the HTTP response to determine the encoding format; thus, it is possible to encode managed objects into another format like protocol buffers if the application calls for it.
+Both `readMap` and `asMap` are methods that all `ManagedObject<T>`s implement.
+It is important to note that `ManagedObject<T>` has no concept of data formats like JSON and XML - it only deals in `Map`s.
+Classes like `RequestController` and `Response` are responsible for encoding and decoding of data, not `ManagedObject<T>`.
+This allows the representation of `ManagedObject<T>`s to be transmitted in whatever format your application chooses to transmit them in - they aren't strongly tied to a format like JSON.

-When serializing and deserializing a managed object, it is important to understand the nuances of the `null` value.
-As indicated earlier, a `ManagedObject<T>` object is a glorified `Map`.
-When a row is fetched from a database and decoded into a `ManagedObject<T>` object, every column/value pair is set in a `ManagedObject<T>`'s `backingMap`.
+It is also important to understand the nuances of `null` when converting between `ManagedObject<T>`s and `Map`s.
+As indicated earlier, a `ManagedObject<T>` object is a wrapper around a `Map` named `backingMap`.
+When a row is fetched from a database and transformed into a `ManagedObject<T>`, each column value is assigned to a key-value pair in the `backingMap`.
+For example, if a database query fetches columns `a`, `b` and `c`, the object's `backingMap` will have keys `a`, `b` and `c`.
+The `ManagedObject<T>` will have properties `a`, `b` and `c` that correspond to these key-value pairs in `backingMap`.

+But what happens if the `ManagedObject<T>` has a property `d` that wasn't fetched in the database query?

+every column/value pair is set in a `ManagedObject<T>`'s `backingMap`.
 If a property is not fetched from the database, its key is not present in the backing map.
 (Likewise, if you create an instance of `ManagedObject<T>`, its backing map contains no key-value pairs and only contains those that you explicitly set.)
 Therefore, when accessing the property of a `ManagedObject<T>` object that was not previously set, you will get the value `null`.

 However, it is also possible that a property's value is actually the `null` value and it is important to understand how this distinction impacts serialization.
 During serialization, if a key is not present in the backing of a `ManagedObject<T>`, it is omitted from the serialized object.
 If the value of a property has been explicitly set to `null`, the key will be present and the value will be `null`.
 Therefore, consider the following two scenarios: